 Most cases of molar pregnancy are diagnosed during routine testing after surgical management of miscarriage.

 It can take time before you find out, though.
 It may be some days or even a few weeks after your miscarriage when you are contacted by letter or telephone.
 You may be asked to return to see the doctor before you are told any more and this can be a worrying time.

-In some cases, the GP or hospital doctor suspects a molar pregnancy.
-If so. s/he might refer you for one or more of the following:
+In some cases, the GP, hospital doctor or the person doing a scan suspects a molar pregnancy.
+If so, they might refer you for one or more of the following:

 - a blood test, to measure your hCG levels (this might be done more than once over a few days)